The Nursing Team

 When not at work, she and her husband (and their two dogs) spend their time hiking, kayaking, and generally exploring all there is to offer here.
 Reggae is her musical jam, but she also fancies a trip to Ireland soon.
 The weather is nicer in Jamaica, but either choice is great!

-Caroline is a nurse at Infusion Solutions.
+Courtney is a Registered Nurse at Infusion Solutions

 Steve is an infusion nurse at Infusion Solutions.

-Allison is an infusion nurse at Infusion Solutions.
+Melissa is an infusion nurse at Infusion Solutions.

 Kristin is the Pharmacy Technician Supervisor here at Infusion Solutions.
 She has an extensive history as a technician in hospital, retail, and home infusion environments.
 She grew up in the Bay Area, and began working at a local Walgreens retail store while in high school.
 They then sent her to school to get her technician license when she transferred up to WA state.
 She also worked for 8 years for St. Joseph Hospital in Bellingham.